Trails Education Days

-The goal of Trails Education Days is to instill youngsters with an appreciation and sense of stewardship of the open space.
-This program provides lessons on open space for Conejo Valley Unified School District 4th grade students every spring.
+The goal of Trails Education Days is to instill youngsters with an appreciation and sense of stewardship of natural open space.
+The program provides lessons on open space for Conejo Valley Unified School District 4th grade students every spring.

 Trails Education Days Coordinator: Elayne Haggan

-Trails Education Days includes a 30-minute video presentation followed by a field trip to Wildwood Park.
+Trails Education Days includes a 30-minute video presentation shown the week prior to a field trip to Wildwood Park.
 The students experience nature hikes, learn about park ranger careers, and trail safety and courtesy.
-Animal Actors of Hollywood introduces them to indigenous birds animals, including a turkey vulture, opossum, porcupine and squirrel.
+Animal Actors of Hollywood introduces them to indigenous birds and animals, including a red tail hawk, turkey vulture, opossum, porcupine and squirrel.

 Nearly 80 volunteers along with COSCA, MRCA, California and NPS Park Rangers contribute 800 hours to the planning, execution and follow-up for Trails Education Days each year.
 Grants from Edison International and the City of Thousand Oaks Events Endowment Fund help pay for the program.

 The students are invited to enter a letter-writing contest to describe some of the things they learned during their Trails Education Days experience.
 Two winners from each school and five Grand Prize winners district-wide are chosen to receive cash awards as well as recognition by the Thousand Oaks City Council and the CRPD Board of Directors.
 The grand prize winners for 2018, 2017, 2016, 2015, 2014, 2013 and 2012 are listed here.

 Volunteer Job Descriptions